ajuljulian/multi-docker-k8s/README.md

 After you download the credentials json file from Google, you need to use the travis CLI to encrypt it.
 The best way to do this consistently is to use a docker container with the ruby image.

-Note: you need to create a Github Personal Access Token for TraviNs and use it to log in to Travis with.
+Note: you need to create a Github Personal Access Token for Travis and use it to log in to Travis with.

 ```
 $ docker run -it -v $(pwd):/app ruby:2.4 sh